W. Todd Groce, Ph.D.

 “The Georgia Historical Society stands in a special position between the academic community and the public,” says Groce.
 “There’s an amazing body of scholarship being produced in colleges and universities around the country but most of it is not reaching the public.
 That’s where GHS comes in.
 We’re the bridge between the academy and the public, connecting the scholarship with a wider audience, and increasing access to history.”

 In 1996 Dr. Groce led GHS through a voluntary privatization of its previously state-operated library and archives, creating unprecedented access to the oldest collection of Georgia history in the nation.
-This set the stage for acquisition of the papers of the state’s leading citizens, including U.S. Attorney General Griffin Bell; legendary UGA head football coach Vince Dooley; the first African American state supreme court chief justice in the nation Leah Ward Sears; and business luminaries such as Mills B. Lane, Jr., James Blanchard, Bill Jones III, and Bernie Marcus.
+This set the stage for acquisition of the papers of the state’s leading citizens, including U.S. Attorney General Griffin Bell; legendary UGA head football coach Vince Dooley; the first African American state supreme court chief justice in the nation Leah Ward Sears; and business luminaries such as Mills B. Lane, Jr., James Blanchard, Bill Jones III, Ray Anderson, and Bernie Marcus.
 It also expanded its campus for the first time in 40 years through the Jepson House Educational Center, the institution’s new administrative building.

 Over the past few years, the Georgia Historical Society has been recognized with two Emmy Awards; two Leadership in History Awards from the American Association for State and Local History; a Governor’s Award in the Humanities; the Tourism Partner of the Year Award from the Georgia Department of Economic Development; and resolutions passed by the United States Senate and the Georgia General Assembly.
+Since 2003 GHS has received from the National Endowment for the Humanities $8 million in direct and matching funds for various educational projects.

 To achieve these successes Dr. Groce has assembled a remarkably talented and energetic team of the finest historians, archivists, and administrators from around the country.
 Nearly all of the professional staff has terminal degrees in their fields, including three with doctorates in history.
-Five of the institution’s seven senior leadership positions are held by women, including the chief operating officer.
+Four of the institution’s six senior leadership positions are held by women, including the chief operating officer.
 In addition, during Dr. Groce’s tenure GHS hired the first female editor and then the first African-American editor of its scholarly journal the Georgia Historical Quarterly.

 Dr. Groce lives in Savannah with his wife and daughter and journeys to the mountains when his duties allow.
 He is an avid outdoorsman who enjoys hunting and hiking, a collector of military antiques, and a classically-trained musician who indulges his passion for Bach, Mozart—and Bluegrass.

 “The Georgia Historical Society is an ancient organization that is just now hitting its stride,” he says.
-“As the oldest continuously operated historical society in the South we’ve been a leading force in how history has been interpreted for 175 years.
+“As the oldest continuously operated historical society in the South we’ve been a leading force in how history has been interpreted for over 175 years.
 I’m excited about the increasingly important role we’re playing on both the state and national level to promote a better understanding of the past and create a better future.”